pantheon-systems/documentation/source/changelogs/2022-09-01-September.md

 ### WordPress 6.0.2

 [WordPress 6.0.2](https://wordpress.org/news/2022/08/wordpress-6-0-2-security-and-maintenance-release/) is currently available on the Pantheon platform.
 This release features nearly a thousand enhancements and bug fixes.
-This release features 12 bug fixes on Core, 5 bug fixes for the Block Editor, and 3 security fixes.
 Because this is a security release, it is recommended that you update your sites immediately.
 The next major release will be version 6.1 which is planned for late 2022.

 ### WordPress Composer Managed Upstream in Early Access